fsevilla/smartLoader/README.md

 ```

 or simply by adding the configuration file to the data-main attribute.
 ```html
 <!-- Load smartLoader source file with configuration script -->
 <script src="path/to/smartLoader.js" data-main="config"></script>
 ```

-The path to 'config' is relative to smartLoader.js.
-Note how the extension .js is missing. smartLoader handles that so you save a few bytes from the HTML.
+The path to 'config' is relative to the path of smartLoader.js. **Note** how the extension .js is missing. smartLoader handles that so you save a few characters from the HTML.